jwt625/VoiceModeTranscript/voxtral_test/README.md

 # Voxtral-Mini-3B-2507 Testing Environment

+> ⚠️ **Current Status:** vLLM 0.9.2 doesn't fully support Voxtral models yet.
+The model downloads successfully but fails to load due to missing audio components (`mm_whisper_embeddings`).
+This is expected to be resolved in future vLLM releases.

 This directory contains a complete testing setup for **Voxtral-Mini-3B-2507**, Mistral AI's new audio-text-to-text model with transcription and understanding capabilities.

 ## 🎯 What is Voxtral?